 Today, safer technology could be the key to the return of airships to our skies.
 Meanwhile, we will see them from January, with all their load of suggestions, in the series "These dark materials" taken from the trilogy of fantasy novels by Philip Pullman.
 In the parallel universe described by the series, the giant airships transport mail, soldiers in battle and explorers in the Arctic: from different London stations, the airships depart at every hour as local trains.

 A parallel reality (for this and other reasons) rather distant from ours.
 But we will see why we cannot say the use of airships in "these obscure matters" is imaginative.

 The reality of our airships is different

-In “this” universe you can find a couple of small promotional airships around the United States, another one that brings some tourists to the German countryside and stop.
+In "this" universe you can find a couple of small promotional airships around the United States, another that brings a few tourists to the German countryside and stop.
 Building an airship isn't that profitable yet.

 In a few years, things could change, however.
 A completely new class of modern airships is on the way.
 In 2024, one of the first, new models of Airlander airships could fly over the North Pole, and would be the first in 96 years.
 On board, tourists from € 80000 per trip instead of explorers: if you want to spend, Tickets are already on sale.

 The Airlander won't be the only one to sail the skies.
-Also within 4 to 5 years, an airship longer than an Airbus and as tall as a 12-story building should take off from Jingmen, China.
+Also within 4 or 5 years, an airship longer than an Airbus and as tall as a 12-story building should take off from Jingmen, China.
 His task will be to lift heavy loads in difficult places.
-Its manufacturers have many expectations about this modern transport airship project: they plan about 150 of these airships within 10 years.
+Its manufacturers have a lot of expectations about this modern transport airship project: they plan about 150 of these airships within 10 years.

 Let's take a step back